 Remortgaging

-Your fixed rate mortgage is coming to an end… what next?
+Your fixed rate mortgage is ending, what happens next?

 • Amy Colton, Conveyancing Manager and qualified solicitor